 Your guitar isn't just an instrument... it's your escape hatch.
-Whether you're rocking a budget import or a vintage relic, my job is simple: make it play better than ever before.
+Whether you're rocking a budget import or a vintage relic, my job is clear: make it play better than ever before!

-I specialize in effortless action, smooth frets, crisp electronics, and well executed repairs.
-I'm relentless about getting the very best out of every single guitar, bass, banjo, mandolin, strum stick, or whatever you play.
+I'm relentless about getting the very best out of every single guitar, bass, banjo, mandolin, strum stick, or whatever you play... effortless action, smooth frets, crisp electronics, and well-executed repairs.

 While you wait!
 An action adjustment, fretboard cleanup, and fresh set of strings on your axe.